-A Royal Logistics Core bomb disposal team was called to Broadstairs beach yesterday to deal with a British grenade.
+A Royal Logistics Core bomb disposal team was called to Broadstairs beach yesterday to deal with a British wartime grenade.

 The item of unexploded ordnance (UXO) was subsequently destroyed in a controlled explosion.